 Equality Days at the Nevada Statehouse!

-March 30, 2011 by Adrian Matanza, Senior Regional Field Organizer
+March 30, 2011 by Adrian Matanza, Regional Field Director

 This post is from Latoya Holman, a straight ally and co-founder of the Las Vegas steering committee.
 Latoya is also co-chair of the diversity committee and recently started Straight Allies for Equality (SAFE).